Start slowly and build up

 If you can find someone with similar fitness goals, you can help and encourage each other, stay motivated and celebrate your successes together.
 Some people say they enjoy meeting people of a similar ability or level of fitness, as it makes them feel more motivated to keep going with exercise.

 Tell friends and family you’re planning to be more active.
 Ask them to encourage you by asking how you did each day or each week.
 They could help you record your activities on paper or using an app.
 They could do some activities with you such as chair-based exercises in the home, or going for a walk or run together.

 Find peer support online.
-My Stroke Guide has online chat rooms where people share advice and stories.
+My Stroke Guide has forums where people share advice and stories.